 As you travel around Chile, you'll realize that transportation is one of the most significant and unnecessary money drains.

-But here's the hard part: Should you use the taxi driver with the official uniform?
-With the lanyard and ID?
-Or the one with the yellow cab that's clearly marked?
+But here's the hard part: Should you use the taxi driver in the official uniform, with the lanyard and ID, or the one with the clearly marked yellow cab?
 My answer: NONE of them.

 I know this because I've fallen for it.
-When I followed one of these aggressive taxi drivers to his car, he told me that the ride to Santiago would cost 70,000 CLP.
-That's over $100.
+When I followed one of these aggressive taxi drivers to his car, he told me that the ride to Santiago would cost 70,000 CLP, which is over $100.

 Private Airport Shared Shuttles